Your Directors have pleasure in presenting the 32nd Annual Report of theCompany together with the Audited Accounts for the year ended 31st March 2019.

 During the year the Company has not received any significant and material orders passedfrom Regulators or Courts or Tribunals impacting the going concern status and theCompany's operations in future.

-Particulars of Loans Guarantees or investments:
+Particulars of Loans Guarantees or Investments under Section 186:

-The details of Loans Guarantees and Investments made during the financial year ended31st March 2018 in compliance with the provisions of Section 186 of the Act read with theCompanies (Meetings of the Board and its Powers) Rules 2014 have beendisclosed in the Financial Statements forming part of this Annual Report.
+The details of Loans Guarantees and Investments made during the financial year ended31st March 2019 in compliance with the provisions of Section 186 of the Actread with the Companies (Meetings of the Board and its Powers) Rules 2014 have beendisclosed in the Financial Statements forming part of this Annual Report.

 The Extracts of the Annual Return in form MGT-9 as per the provisions of Section 92 ofthe Act read with Rule 12 of the Companies (Management and Administration) Rules 2014 isenclosed as Annexure-V to this Directors Report.
 The extract of the Annual Return of theCompany can also be accessed on the website of the Company at www.naclind.com.

-risk Management Policy:
+Risk Management Policy:

-Related Party transactions:
+Related Party Transactions:

 All the related party transactions are entered into during the financial year were onarm's length basis and in the ordinary course of Company's business and are in compliancewith the applicable provisions of the and Regulation 23 of Listing Regulations.
 TheCompany has not entered into any contract arrangement or transactions with any relatedparty which could be considered as material within the meaning of Regulation 23 of theListing Regulations.
-Related Party Transactions under Accounting Standard-18 (AS-18) aredisclosed in the notes to the financial statement.
+Related Party Transactions (RPTs) under IndAS (Indian AccountingStandards) -24 are disclosed in the notes to the financial statement.

 As there are no materially significant related party transactions made by the Companywith Promoters Directors or Key Managerial Personnel's etc. which may have potentialconflict with the interest of the Company at large the disclosure in Form AOC-2 is notapplicable.
 Necessary disclosures and the statement of all related party transactions ispresented before the Audit Committee and the Board of Directors on a quarterly basisspecifying the nature value and terms and conditions of the transactions.
 All RelatedParty Transactions are approved by the Audit Committee and omnibus approval is obtainedfor the transactions which are foreseen and repetitive in nature.
 The transactions enteredinto pursuant to the omnibus approval so granted are reviewed on a quarterly basis by theAudit Committee.
 Approval of the shareholders is being sought for 2 (two) material RPTs atthe ensuing Annual General Meeting.

 The Related Party Transactions Policy as approved by the Board is uploaded on theCompany's website www.naclind.com.
 The details of the transactions with RelatedParties are provided in the accompanying financial statements.

 Vigil Mechanism/Whistle Blower Policy: